 - Comes in eight sizes to fit all positions

-Our Runner Up Pick: Rawlings Renegade Series Baseball Gloves
+Our Runner Up Pick: Rawlings Renegade Series Baseball Glove

-Another knock-out hit from Rawlings, the Rawlings Renegade Series Baseball Gloves are built to impress.
-The Rawlings Renegade Series features a full-grain leather shell with synthetic mesh back to provide long-lasting durability and cost-effectiveness.
-The Renegade gloves also feature a deep and flexible pocket for ease in catching and a palm pad for added impact protection.
+Another knock-out hit from Rawlings, the Rawlings Renegade Series Baseball Glove are built to impress.
+The Rawlings Renegade Series features a high–quality leather shell with synthetic mesh back to provide long-lasting durability and cost-effectiveness.
+The Renegade gloves also feature a deep and flexible pocket for ease in catching and index finger and palm pads for added impact protection.

-- High-density cushioned leather palm for increased impact protection
+- Index finger and palm pads for added impact protection

 - Comes 90% broken-in